thomaslombart/stock-market/README.md

-# stock-market
+# Stock market

-React &amp; Redux web app built to watch stocks
+**Watch the stocks live.**

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).